IEEE 802.11n-2009: 40 MHz channels in 2.4 GHz

 The 2.4 GHz ISM band is fairly congested.
-With 802.11n, there is the option to double the bandwidth per channel to 40 MHz which results in slightly more than double the data rate.
+With 802.11n, there is the option to double the bandwidth per channel to 40 MHz (fat channel) which results in slightly more than double the data rate.
 However, in North America, when in 2.4 GHz, enabling this option takes up to 82% of the unlicensed band.
 For example, channel 3 SCA (secondary channel above), also known as 3+7, reserves the first 9 out of the 11 channels available.
 In Europe and other places where channels 1–13 are available, allocating 1+5 uses slightly more than 50% of the channels, but the overlap with 9+13 is not usually significant as it lies at the edges of the bands, and so two 40 MHz bands typically work unless the transmitters are physically very closely spaced.

 The specification calls for requiring one primary 20 MHz channel as well as a secondary adjacent channel spaced ±20 MHz away.
 The primary channel is used for communications with clients incapable of 40 MHz mode.
 When in 40 MHz mode, the center frequency is actually the mean of the primary and secondary channels.

 Local regulations may restrict certain channels from operation.
 For example, Channels 12 and 13 are normally unavailable for use as either a primary or secondary channel in North America.
 For further information, see List of WLAN channels.